pojntfx/pojde/README.md

 $ ssh -p 18022 root@MY_IP
 ```

-### Accessing other services
+### Accessing other Services

-If you want to access any other services running in the container to your host, use SSH forwarding.
+If you want to access any other services running in the container from your host, use SSH forwarding.
 To for example expose a web server running on port `1234` in the container to your host, run:

 ```shell
 $ ssh -L localhost:1234:localhost:1234 -p 18022 root@MY_IP